centreon/centreon-engine/doc/user/configuration/basics/object_definitions.rst

 ^^^^^^^^^^^

 A command definition is just that.
 It defines a command.
-Commands that can be defined include service checks, service notifications, service event handlers, host checks, host notifications, and host event handlers.
-Command definitions can contain
-:ref:`macros <understanding_macros>`, but you must make sure that you include only those macros that are "valid" for the circumstances when the command will be used.
+Commands that can be defined include service checks, service event handlers, host checks, and host event handlers.
+Command definitions can contain :ref:`macros <understanding_macros>`, but you must make sure that you include only those macros that are "valid" for the circumstances when the command will be used.
 More information on what macros are available